For more information, and to participate in one of the following learning communities, please contact its facilitators.

 This learning community will serve as an interdisciplinary gathering place for researchers (including graduate students) at any stage in their careers who are interested in learning more about and conducting arts-based research.
 Meeting agendas will be guided by the specific arts-based research interests of LC members.
 Meeting agenda items may include discussions of arts-based research texts, methodological workshops, ongoing collaborative research project support, arts-based research presentations/dialogues, and encounters with arts events to inspire future research.

 COIL curriculum integration for course content internationalization

 - Antoinette Tessmer, Broad College of Business, firstname.lastname@example.org

-- Guanglong Pang, College of Education, firstname.lastname@example.org
+- Guanglong Pang, Broad College of Business, email@example.com

-Our group proposes to share experiences and ideas on how to integrate a COIL (Collaborative Online International Learning) activity in an existing curriculum.
+Our group proposes to share experiences and ideas on how to integrate a COIL (Collaborative Online International Learning) activity into an existing curriculum.
 We will take a practical approach, offering group support in all aspects of the COIL integration.
 Assessment of student learning and growth in cross-cultural awareness will also be discussed.
 If you are interested in offering a collaborative, international experience to your students, please join us.

 The FLC will provide resources and support for MSU faculty interested in:

 - integrating a COIL activity into their current curriculum

 - discussing creative ways and practical concerns about COIL operation and student engagement